rhasanbd/Logistic-Regression-Comparative-Understanding/README.md

        -- In this notebook, we compare the Logistic Regression classifier model with two other classifier models: K-nearest Neighbors & Naive Bayes classifier.

-6. Logistic Regression: Optimization Techniques
+6. Logistic Regression: Gradient Descent Optimization Techniques

        -- In this notebook, we learn how to optimize a Logistic Regression classifier.
 We use a large dataset to reveal the benefit of optimization techniques.
 We investigate the following two optimization techniques: Optimization Algorithms (solvers) & Dimensionality Reduction